-The Cadence Virtuoso layout integration allows the import of fixed or parameterized P-cell geometries defined in Virtuoso Layout Suite, into Ansys Lumerical FDTD or MODE.
-This feature can be useful for ensuring consistency in the geometries in your layout and simulation, or for parameter sweeps and optimizations in FDTD/MODE with geometries parameterized in Virtuoso.
+The Cadence Virtuoso layout integration allows the import of fixed or parameterized P-cell geometries defined in Virtuoso Layout Suite, into Ansys Lumerical multiphysics solvers (FDTD, MODE, CHARGE, etc.).
+This feature can be useful for ensuring consistency in the geometries in your layout and simulation, or for parameter sweeps and optimizations in multiphysics solvers with geometries parameterized in Virtuoso.

 Licenses for the following software is required for this feature: